 Comfortable, Relaxed Dentistry with Safe Sedation

 For many patients, visiting the dentist can seem like a chore.
-For others, the mere thought of visiting the dentist’s office can cause anxiety and/or fear, and they may refuse to schedule an appointment, or receive necessary treatment.
-Dental sedation comes in a variety of forms to help alleviate dental fear so you can be calm and relaxed before and during your treatment.
-Dental sedation can also benefit patients who must undergo complex restorative treatment, such as root canal therapy or dental implants.
+For others, the mere thought of visiting the dentist’s office in Plano, TX, can cause anxiety and/or fear, causing them to put off scheduling an appointment or receiving the necessary treatment.
+Dental sedation comes in a variety of forms to help alleviate dental anxiety, so you can be calm and relaxed before and during your treatment.
+Sedation dentistry in Frisco and Plano, TX, can also benefit patients who must undergo complex restorative treatment, such as root canal therapy, dental implants, and wisdom teeth extractions.

 Types of Dental Sedation

-Unlike nitrous oxide, oral sedation is a pill or liquid medication that can be taken the night before your appointment, and again in the morning just before your procedure.
-The sedative is stronger than nitrous oxide, and its effects can take longer to wear off.
+Oral Sedation: Unlike nitrous oxide, oral sedation is a pill or liquid medication that can be taken the night before your appointment, and again in the morning just before your procedure.
+Because the sedation ranges from minimal to moderate dosages, the sedative is stronger than nitrous oxide, and its effects can take longer to wear off.
+Some people become groggy from moderate oral sedation and can actually fall asleep during the procedure.
 Therefore, we recommend bringing a responsible adult with you to drive you home after your treatment.

-IV sedation, or intravenous sedation, is the most profound sedation method and involves delivering the sedative directly into the bloodstream.
-A specialist will closely monitor you throughout the procedure, and you will still remain conscious enough to respond to the doctor’s prompts and react to stimulation.
+IV Sedation: Also known as intravenous sedation, IV sedation is the most profound sedation method and involves delivering the sedative directly into the bloodstream.
+Like nitrous oxide, IV sedation is monitored and the level of sedation can be adjusted throughout the procedure, and you will still remain conscious enough to respond to the doctor’s prompts and react to stimulation.